radicle-dev/rad-clojure-berlin-04-2019/README.md

 little program that anyone can interact with.
 A little like a REPL, but collaborative.
 A little like a server, but p2p.

 ## Layout

 `registry.rad` is a file written in the Radicle language that defines our machine.

-`registry.py` is a Python program that provides a CLI tool for the basic registry operations - adding a project to the registry, and staring a project.
-We could have used any other language besides Python here (including Radicle).
+`registry-cli.rad` is a program that provides a CLI tool for the basic registry operations - adding a project to the registry, and staring a project.
+We could have used any other language besides Radicle here.

 ## Using